OpenConext/OpenConext-deploy/README.md

 To update single applications - e.g. release - use tags:

 ```
-ansible-playbook -i /path/to/environmentdir/$env/inventory -u $deploy_USERNAME -K  --extra-var="secrets_file=/path_to_acc_secrets/secrets.yml" provision.yml --tags eb
+./provision $env $remote_user path/to/your/secrets.yml --tags eb
 ```
+Where:
+$env: Your environment.
+The vm is located in environments/vm.
+If you use your own repository you'll have to place it in environments_external

-The secrets used by Ansible are externalized.
+$remote_user: The remote user with sudo permissions path/to/your/secrets.yml: The secrets used by Ansible are externalized.
 For the VM the secrets are in this GitHub repo.
 For other environments (your installation) they can be located in a separate repository.

 # Making changes